Assemble your team

 - The Importance of Storytelling in Science

 Create the visuals for your video

-You have a complete freedom as far as the visual style of your story goes.
-You can create animations, footage, or any creative components you can think of.
+You have complete freedom for the visual style.
+Create animations, film footage, or add any creative components.
 The scoring rubric allots points for originality and creativity, so be sure you don't miss these marks.

 There are only 2 requirements:

 You should use an image/animation of a topic relevant protein structure from the PDB to illustrate the molecular component.

 The PDB IDs of example structures are listed in Tables 1, 2, 3, and 4 in the Learn section.
 Each of the tables has a column “Visualization resources and tips” and provides links to Chimera sessions with preview images and web-based 3D views using NGL.